Each winter, on average, your risk of frost is from October 14 through May 1.

 The Implications of Organic Matter in Soil

-1. When we feed the soil to the organic matter threshold, the community of life and the plants will work together to produce all the fertilizer and growth factors the plants need.
+1. When we feed the soil to the organic matter threshold, the community of life and the plants will work together to produce all the fertilizer and growth factors the plants need.2.
+The plants in this system will have all the natural organic building blocks they need to produce a vibrantly healthy crop.

 3. The animals and people who eat the crops will receive complete nutrition.